-Policy LPD 43 - Retention of Employment and Employment Uses
+Policy LPD 44 - Retention of Employment and Employment Uses

-a) Planning permission will be granted for the expansion, conversion or redevelopment of land and premises for employment uses on allocated employment sites and protected employment areas as identified on the Policies Map provided:

-- the employment use is within Use Classes B1 B8 and sui generis uses of a similar nature or is an employment use that is compatible with the nature of the employment site; - the employment use provides facilities and services which support the functioning of the employment site provided they are of an appropriate scale; - iii. the proposal would not cause a significant adverse impact on the amenity of nearby residents and occupiers; - iv. the proposal would not have a detrimental effect on highway safety; and - v. the proposal would not cause harm to the significance of a heritage asset and/or its setting.

-b) Planning permission will not be granted for the redevelopment or reuse of sites or premises as listed above for other purposes unless:

-- i. it is demonstrated that there is no demand for the site or premises for its specified employment use; - ii. the site is not viable for re-occupation (including through renewal or refurbishment); - iii. the proposed use would not cause a significant adverse impact on the amenity of nearby residents and occupiers; - iv. the proposed use does not have a detrimental effect on highway safety; and - v. the proposed use would not cause harm to the significance of a heritage asset and/or its setting.
+- a) Planning permission will be granted for the expansion, conversion or redevelopment of land and premises for employment uses on allocated employment sites and protected employment areas as shown on the Policies Map provided: - i. the employment use is within Use Classes B1 B8 and sui generis uses of a similar nature or is an employment use that is compatible with the nature of the employment site; - ii. the employment use provides facilities and services which support the functioning of the employment site provided they are of an appropriate scale; - iii. the proposal would not cause a significant adverse impact on the amenity of nearby residents and occupiers; - iv. the proposal would not have a detrimental effect on highway safety; and - v. the proposal would not cause harm to the significance of a heritage asset and/or its setting. - b) Planning permission will not be granted for the redevelopment or reuse of sites or premises as listed above for other purposes unless: - i. it is demonstrated that there is no demand for the site or premises for its specified employment use; - ii. the site is not viable for re-occupation (including through renewal or refurbishment); - iii. the proposed use would not cause a significant adverse impact on the amenity of nearby residents and occupiers;